"By our house, you will know us" - Kickapoo saying

 Chasing our toxic energy legacy from Gaslight Cove in San Francisco to the converted Power Plant at Moss Landing to open sea wind farms, Hugo joins his best friend on an emotional journey to Elkhorn Slough to find Harrison's uncle, a satellite engineer gone missing just as his satellite is headed home

-For San Franciscans, the fog provided more than a convenient metaphor; at times it was a security blanket for the lost and confused.
+For San Franciscans, the fog provided more than a convenient metaphor; at times it was a security blanket for the lost and confused - HS

 Powered by GoDaddy Website Builder